syncfusion-content/uwp-docs/uwp/Radial-Slider/Overview.md

 ---
 layout: post
-title: About UWP Radial Slider control | Syncfusion®
+title: About Syncfusion® UWP Radial Slider Control | Syncfusion®
-description: Learn here all about introduction of Syncfusion® UWP Radial Slider (SfRadialSlider) control, its elements and more.
+description: Learn about the introduction of Syncfusion® Essential Studio UWP Radial Slider (SfRadialSlider) control and more details.
 platform: uwp
 control: SfRadial Slider
 documentation: ug
 ---

-# UWP Radial Slider (SfRadialSlider) Overview
+# About Syncfusion® UWP Radial Slider (SfRadialSlider) Control

 The SfRadialSlider provides an optimized interface for selecting a numeric value using touch interface.